aisingapore/Novella/README.md

 * **Transactional similarity** Similar items based on users reading history
 * **Semantic similarity** Similar items based on semantics of title
 * **Implicit feedback** User interactions do not explicitly indicate that the user 'liked' it, rather representing a transaction

+## Contributing

+See any problems?
+Submit an issue and/or a PR 🤗!